Want to contribute? Fork us in GitHub!

 x

-Here, we have two while loops one inside the other.
-Initially x is set to 0.
-The outer loop continues while x lower than 10.
-Inner loop executes its body twice every time it’s dataized.
+Here, we have two while loops, one inside the other.
+Initially, x is set to 0.
+The outer loop continues while x is lower than 10.
+The inner loop executes its body twice every time it’s dataized.

-So what do you think the x will be after dataization fo the whole program?
+So what do you think the x will be after dataization of the whole program?
 The answer is 15 and here is why.

-Every time the inner while is dataized, x is incremented by 3: two times as while iteration and one more time once the body is returned as a result.
-So the single outer while iteration increments x by three.
+Every time the inner while is dataized, x is incremented by 3: twice through while iterations and one more time once the body is returned as a result.
+So a single outer while iteration increments x by three.
 The last true condition of the outer while would be after 3 iterations when x=3*3=9.
-The next iteration would set x to 12 which will stop the outer loop.
+The next iteration would set x to 12, which will stop the outer loop.

 After that, due to its declarative nature, the outer while will supply its body object, which will be dataized one more time as requested by seq object.
 And the body happens to be the inner while: